tfabris/SynoSecureErase/README.md

 ### Drawbacks

 For large disks, it can still take a long time to run.
+In my case, some of my larger disks (multiple terabytes) are taking days to erase.

 Though this solution tries to use the Linux "nice" command to prevent it from hogging the CPU, in my experience this sometimes still makes the Synology slow down a little bit.
-Specific errors that I saw were that my Time Machine backups to the Synology shared network drive would intermittently fail, and the Surveillance Station "Live Broadcast" feature glitched sometimes when streaming to YouTube.
+Specific errors that I saw were that my Time Machine backups to the Synology would intermittently fail, and the Surveillance Station "Live Broadcast" feature glitched sometimes when streaming to YouTube.
 I'm not sure if this slowness was because of the CPU processing of the "dd" command, or if it's because of contention on the system bus from all the USB I/O that's happening.
 Also, it didn't seem to happen every time, so the disk drive itself might be a factor.
 Not sure.

 Also, this process has a size limit of about 16 terabytes.
 That's because the EXT4 file system has a 16 terabyte file size limit.
 This is OK for my current purposes, since I don't yet have any disks quite that big yet, but I'm starting to get close.
 If I get something bigger, I'll need to improve this procedure.